 - Mixing: Combine both components into a larger container.
 The mixing container should be about 30% bigger than the amount of product you are mixing so that thorough mixing can be accomplished without spillage over the container lip.
 Make sure you have a second container on hand as we highly recommend the “second mix method.”
 This will ensure that you have a thorough mixture and will prevent any curing issues later, as long as you have measured using a 1:1 volume ration and your temperature is correct.

 Second Mix: Pour the Resin and Hardener from your first container into a second container scraping all the mixture out from the sides and bottom of the cup.
-Thoroughly mix for an additional 3 minutes.
+Thoroughly mix for an additional three minutes.
 It is EXTREMELY IMPORTANT to follow Step 1 and Step 2 as described above.
 You will see some air bubbles in the mixture, DO NOT WORRY…this is normal and will be taken care of with a torch or heat gun after the resin is poured.

 Do not mix any longer than 8-10 minutes.
 Over mixing the epoxy will cause it to cure quickly in the mixing cup and could start to get hot and smoke.
 If you are mixing several batches of epoxy, be cure to use a clean container or tub every time!

 Pro Tip 1: If you are new to using epoxy, we recommend starting your mixing process with smaller batches until you get the hang of it.
 Epoxy is a time sensitive product and needs to be mixed and poured before the epoxy cures.
+You should never mix more than 1 gallon combined at once.

 Pro Tip 2: Pour quickly after completing the mixing process.
 Leaving large amounts of mixed material in your bucket will cause an accelerated reaction due to the heat being generated.
 When pouring the resins onto the surface never scrape or brush out from the container.
 Just dump the resins out and leave the remaining material in the container or else you run the risk of unmixed resin falling into your project.